pwrtelegram/pwrtelegram/README.md

 See the issues of the repos of the [pwrtelegram organization](https://github.com/pwrtelegram).

+## How can I help?

+You can help by doing one or more of the following things:

+* Proofreading this documentation and sending a message to the [official support group](https://telegram.me/pwrtelegramgroup) if you have some corrections.
+* Peer reviewing the source code of this API and reporting bugs by contacting [Daniil Gentili](https://telegram.me/danogentili) or [opening an issue](https://github.com/pwrtelegram/pwrtelegram/issues) or [submitting a pull request with a fix](https://github.com/pwrtelegram/pwrtelegram) or writing to [@pwrtelegramgroup](https://telegram.me/pwrtelegramgroup).
+* Starring the [repositories of the project](https://github.com/pwrtelegram) and sharing it around with your friends :)

+## More info

 For questions contact https://telegram.me/danogentili or the [official support group](https://telegram.me/pwrtelegramgroup).

-Share this API and its offical channel (https://telegram.me/pwrtelegram) with all of your friends! :)
+Share this API and its official channel (https://telegram.me/pwrtelegram) with all of your friends! :)

 Feel free to contribute with pull Requests.